People Want Us To Be Honest About Our Opinions On Their "Am I The Jerk?" Stories

 “Everyone sucks here…

 He’s the jerk for being unfaithful… 1000% and then not getting back to you.

-NOT $20k+ worth.
-It doesn’t obviously make for a better marriage.
-It just makes people financially irresponsible and poor.
+That’s for sure.
+He should have talked to you and made some deal over paying back some of the funds.

 Having to pay the loans yourself is NOT right 100%, but why not take the $$ you did get back to cover his portion the first few months until it was settled?
 Your portion you already budgeted to pay back so that wasn’t/shouldn’t be a shock.

 Just covering HIS half is the issue.
 You weren’t going to be instantly in debt.
 There was time to settle this.
 And that’s where you lose me and get YTJ too.
 The FAMILY heirloom ring.

+Play around all you want with a ring he bought to get your money.
 Justified.
 But Morally… NO, You DON’T sell off someone’s family heirloom.
 Gosh.
 That’s just not right.
 His GREAT grandmother’s wedding ring is now with some stranger and I’m sad you’d think that’s okay.

 His family didn’t betray you.
 Did you try calling his parents?
 Mom?
 Siblings?
 Ask them to get him to take responsibility so that you aren’t left in the lurch for the whole cost.
 The loan wasn’t due immediately in full.
-They should be and likely are livid at his actions but that RING was not yours to sell… Morally and maybe likely not even legally.

 Legally speaking… He asked for the ring back, so you were informed that it was to be returned.
 You demanding repayment or you’d sell the ring can be viewed as holding the ring hostage for repayment or blackmail.

 In a LOT of states, engagement rings are not kept if the wedding doesn’t happen.
 With family heirlooms, it can be a bit different.
 From my experience, Heirlooms are never actually ‘given’ to a person.

 They’re only loaned.
 It’s yours yes, but to wear while married in that family and your duty to care for it.
 It’s only trusted to you to keep until it was passed down to your kids in the same family line.

 I wouldn’t be shocked if the family files a lawsuit and demands the ring be returned from the buyer to them.
 Poor buyer will be screwed.
 Keep the info.”
 StitchyGirl